Lawrence Stone Lectures

 Lawrence Stone Visiting Professor

-The Lawrence Stone Visiting Professor for Spring 2025 is Judith Herrin, who will give a series of lectures called “Before ‘West’ and ‘East.’”
+The Lawrence Stone Visiting Professor for Spring 2026 is Vincent Brown, who will give a series of lectures called “How Do You Remember the Days of Slavery?”